 To secure the future of Adelaide’s water supply the North South Interconnection System (NSIS) allows SA Water to move large volumes of water between the northern and southern water supply systems.
 The system included the construction of new pipelines north, east, west and south of the Adelaide CBD.
 Connecting the two systems gives Adelaide a more flexible water system and ensures SA Water can get water to people in times of drought.

 Water Supply to Your Adelaide Home or Business

 In addition to the water supply network managed by SA Water, home and business owner’s must also take responsibility to ensure access to clean, fresh drinking water by properly maintaining plumbing systems.
 For all your plumbing needs in the Adelaide area, you can depend on Precise Plumbing Services to help with a variety of general and emergency plumbing tasks, like replacing cracked or broken pipes, pipe relining and clearing blocked drains.
+We also provide bathroom renovation services.
 Call today to learn more about our services.